spellshift/realm/docs/_docs/user-guide/eldritch.md

 ## Regex

-The regex library is designed to enable basic regex operations upon strings.
+The regex library is designed to enable basic regex operations on strings.

 ### regex.match_all